TMorville/tmorville.github.io/_finprojects/free-energy.md

 ### Part III - Biological plausibility

 Firstly, we must specify what exactly biologically plausible means.

-1) A neuron only performs computations on the input it is given, weighted by its synaptic weights.
-2) Synaptic plasticity of one neuron, is only based on the activity of pre-synaptic and post-synaptic activity connecting to that neuron.
+* _A neuron only performs computations on the input it is given, weighted by its synaptic weights._

+* _Synaptic plasticity of one neuron, is only based on the activity of pre-synaptic and post-synaptic activity connecting to that neuron._

 Consider the dynamics of a simple network that relies on just two neurons and is coherent with the above requirements of local computation